cyblogerz/PokeHub/README.md

-# PokeHub
+# PokéHub

+🚧 Under development 🚧

-Welcome to PokeHub, your one-stop destination for all things Pokémon!
+Welcome to PokéHub, your one-stop destination for all things Pokémon!
 This web application allows you to explore and learn about your favorite Pokémon, their abilities, types, and more.

 ## Features